northox/overkill/README.md

 # overkill
 An overkill Raspberry Pi project.

 Currently used for timelapse.
-Still tweaking the heatpad to support very low temperature - Yeah it's Canada here (can go down to -30c).
+Still tweaking the heatpad to support very low temperature - Yeah it's Canada here and it can go down -30 celcius in winter and +30 in summer.

 Here's some [pictures](https://plus.google.com/photos/113754991837021958718/albums/5970466140155217569) and some [timelapses](https://twitter.com/RasPimelapse).